LightGive/Text-VFXEffect/README.md

 ## Method

-1.Get texture for each character from TextMeshPro font 2.Get the position where the dot is struck with GetPixel and make it a list of Vector3 3.Bake to Render Texture with Compute Shaders
+1. Get texture for each character from TextMeshPro font
+2. Get the position where the dot is struck with GetPixel and make it a list of Vector3
+3. Bake to Render Texture with Compute Shaders
-4.Set the baked RenderTexture to AttributeMap of VFX SetPositionFromMap
+4. Set the baked RenderTexture to AttributeMap of VFX SetPositionFromMap

-Baking Vector3 to Texture uses Smrvfx from Keijiro. https://github.com/keijiro/Smrvfx
+Baking Vector3 to Texture uses Smrvfx from Keijiro.<br>
+https://github.com/keijiro/Smrvfx